 Sound Transit sought to carry out an equitable community engagement process for this project.
-To ensure that Sound Transit is leading with equity, Sound Transit staff from a range of work groups undertook an in-depth and intentional analysis utilizing Sound Transit's Racial Equity Toolkit (RET) and Equitable Engagement Toolkit (EET).
+To ensure that Sound Transit led with equity, Sound Transit staff from across the agency undertook an in-depth and intentional analysis utilizing Sound Transit's Racial Equity Toolkit (RET) and Equitable Engagement Toolkit (EET).
 Those analyses informed the community engagement strategy that was ultimately implemented and is described in the sections that follow.